Utility Core Documentation

 The Utility Core library provides a set of utility classes intended to streamline development by reducing boilerplate code and enhancing code readability.
 By offering reusable functions and tools, the library helps you perform common tasks more efficiently.
 The examples showcase how you can integrate these utilities into your project to save time and effort, making your code more concise and maintainable.
 Additionally, a JavaDoc has been created to further assist in understanding and using the utilities effectively.

-(2.1) Stream Utility
+(1) Stream Utility Implementation

 The Stream Utility is a powerful helper for working with the Java Stream pipeline, offering two key enhancements.
 First, it provides a clean way to handle checked exceptions within stream operations, eliminating the need for verbose try-catch blocks and making the code more readable and maintainable.
 Second, it adds index management capabilities, allowing developers to access the index of elements while processing streams.
 This is particularly useful in scenarios where operations depend not just on the value but also on the position of the element in the stream.
 Together, these features make stream-based programming in Java more expressive and convenient.

-Click here to see Stream Utility examples.
+Click here to explore examples of the Stream Utility implementation.

-(2.2) Optional Utility
+(2) Optional Utility Implementation

-Click here to see Optional Utility examples.
+Click here to explore examples of the Optional Utility implementation.

-(2.3) Functional Utility
+(3) Functional Utility Implementation

 The Functional Utility enhances Java’s core functional interfaces by adding two key capabilities.
 First, it simplifies exception handling by effortlessly supporting checked exceptions in lambda expressions, eliminating the need for boilerplate try-catch blocks.
 Second, it introduces index-aware variants of standard functional interfaces, allowing developers to access the position of elements during functional processing.
 These enhancements make Java’s functional programming approach more adaptable, intuitive, and capable of addressing complex processing needs.

-Click here to see Functional Utility examples.
+Click here to explore examples of the Functional Utility implementation.

 (3) Installation